shahriarabiddut/Hospital-Management-System/README.md

 Email Verification Enabled for user
 Login Work for all
 Registration Only For Users
-Admin CRUD for Students and Staff
+Admin CRUD for Patients and Staff
+Staff CRUD for Patients
 Database Created

 1. Appointment CRUD
    1.1 Appointment Bill and Print Done!
+   1.2 Delete Appointment and related Bill if not paid
+2. Test CRUD
+3. LabTest CRUD
+   3.1 LabTest Bill and Print Done!
+   3.2 Delete LabTest and related Bill if not paid
+4. Emergency CRUD
+   4.1 Emergency Bill Done!
+   4.2 Delete Emergency and related Bill if not paid

 ## Laravel Sponsors